gv3Dev/ratio.me/README.md

   <img src="https://github.com/gv3Dev/ratio.me/blob/main/assets/Screenshot_2025-02-20_at_11.16.25_AM-removebg-preview.png" alt="Ratio App" width="200"/>
 </div>

-# Ratio – The Social Game That Ranks Your Personality
+# RatioChat – The Social Game That Ranks Your Personality 💬

 You get **matched with people, chat for 3 minutes, and receive a Ratio Score** based on how fun, engaging, or dry you were.